HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 The project will provide Hydra Ecosystem community with:
 * useful architectural/engineering feedback and a working example to show functionalities and capabilities
 * a demo-reference for developers to learn and work on
-* general improvements and features implementations for the client-server (hydrus-agent) network system
+* general improvements and features implementations for the client/server (hydrus/agent) network system
 * a cloud-deployed use-case and example

 The project will provide [Open Risk](https://www.openriskmanagement.com/) community with: